In this guide I explain how to disassemble an HP Pavilion dv7 notebook.

 Remove the CD/DVD drive.

-Remove all marked screws from the bottom of the notebook.
+Remove all marked screws from the bottom case.

 The green circled screw secures the keyboard.